Constrained Adaptive Rejection Sampling: Constrained Adaptive Rejection Sampling

 \textit{Adaptive Rejection Sampling (ARS):} adds only the rejected string $w$ or its shortest invalid prefix to $\Ww$.
-In the arithmetic-expression grammar, if the sampler produces \texttt{0+++}, then ARS only adds the shortest invalid prefix \texttt{0++} to $\Ww$ (\Cref{fig:example}).
+In the arithmetic-expression grammar, if the sampler produces \texttt{0+++}, ARS only adds the prefix \texttt{0++} to $\Ww$ (\Cref{fig:example}).

-\textit{Rejection Sampling with constrained First Token (RSFT):} only updates $\Ww$ based on the first token of the rejected sequence.
-This ensures that future samples never start with an obviously invalid first token, but allows subsequent tokens to be sampled freely.
+\textit{Rejection Sampling with constrained First Token (RSFT):} a variant of ARS that limits invalid prefixes to length 1.
+When a sequence is rejected, RSFT only adds single-token invalid prefixes to $\Ww$, ensuring future samples never start with an invalid token while allowing subsequent tokens to be sampled freely.
 We adopt this method as a baseline in our evaluation to assess how much of the probability mass is ``wasted'' on sequences with invalid starting tokens.
 In the arithmetic-expression grammar, regardless of the produced sample, RSFT adds the prefixes \texttt{+}, \texttt{2}, etc. to $\Ww$, preventing any sequence from \textit{starting} with an invalid token.